OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Specialization_Skills.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Specializations are your character's training in different combat skills like sword fighting, magic schools, or stealth techniques.
+As you level up, you earn specialization points to spend on improving these skills.
+Higher specialization levels unlock new abilities, spells, and combat styles, making you more effective in your chosen areas.
+You have limited points, so you must choose whether to specialize deeply in a few skills or spread your training across many areas.

 Specializations are trainable skill lines that define a character's combat abilities, spells, and styles.
 Players allocate specialization points gained through leveling to increase their effectiveness in chosen areas.

 ## Core Mechanics

 ### Specialization Points

+**Game Rule Summary**: Every time you level up, you earn specialization points to spend on training.
+Fighter classes get more points than casters because they need to train multiple weapon skills, while casters get fewer points but can focus them on powerful magic schools.
+The higher you want to train a skill, the more expensive each level becomes, forcing you to make strategic choices about your character build.

 #### Point Formula
 ```